Easy Banana Muffins

 - Don’t over mix!
 It can make your muffins tough.

 - Don’t over bake.
-Check the muffins a couple minutes before the directed bake time (some ovens run hot!)
+Check the muffins a couple of minutes before the directed bake time (some ovens run hot!)
 You want barely moist crumbs, no wet batter.

 Easy Banana Muffins